1 hour guided, or semi-guided tour

 This program focuses on the nature and importance of human rights.
 Centred on the Museum’s permanent exhibition, The Holocaust and Human Rights, students will consider what Human Rights mean to them and why they are important.

-Students will also hear from a child survivor of the Holocaust and will have a seminar focused on the rights of Aboriginal Australians, the LGBTIQ+ community, people with disabilities, and refugees and asylum seekers.
+Students will also hear from a child survivor of the Holocaust and will participate in a workshop focused on one or more of the following topics: the rights of Aboriginal Australians, the rights of the LGBTIQ+ community, the rights of people with disabilities, and the rights of refugees and asylum seekers.

 Due to Covid-19 restrictions we are not able to process bookings online.
 To book, please contact our bookings team at firstname.lastname@example.org or phone (02) 9360 7999.Back to main programs page